VolkovLabs/volkovlabs.io/docs/volkovlabs-rss-datasource/index.md

 ## Features

 - Supports RSS 2.0, RSS 1.0 and Atom.
-- Works great with Dynamic Text panel by Marcus Olsson (marcusolsson-dynamictext-panel).
+- Works great with Dynamic Text visualization panel.
 - Returns Channel (Feed) data, Items (Entries) or both as separate data frames.
 - Extract and parse as additional fields:
   - Image from Meta.